wise-coders/mongodb-jdbc-driver/README.md

 * The driver is using the native [MongoDb Java driver](https://mongodb.github.io/mongo-java-driver/) to connect and execute queries.
 Therefore the JDBC URL is the same as [MongoDb URL](https://mongodb.github.io/mongo-java-driver/3.4/driver/tutorials/connect-to-mongodb/).

 * The driver returns by default a ResultSet with a single Object.
-Use **resultSet.getObject(1)** to get this object.
+Use `resultSet.getObject(1)` to get this object.
-Adding the parameter 'expand=true' in the URL will create a column in the result set for each key in the result document.
+Adding the parameter `expand=true` in the URL will create a column in the result set for each key in the result document.
 If expand is set the driver will read ahead a number of rows in order to create a correct ResultSetMetaData.
 This is transparent for the user.
 This because the first document in the result may have less keys as the next records.